 In addition to these courses, students are able to undertake VET courses off-campus with other training providers e.g. TAFE and a range of private providers.
 Some certificate courses on offer include: Health Service Assistance, Hospitality, Events, Hairdressing, Rural Studies, Animal Studies, Beauty Services, Fitness, Early Childhood Education and Care, Visual Arts and Manufacturing Technology.
 A complete list is available on request.

 All our VET programs include the opportunity to access quality work placements (on-the job training).
 Students can also participate in School-based Traineeships and Apprenticeships (SATs) as a further vocational option.
 SATs enable students to complete a formal qualification as well as undertake paid work in their chosen career field.
 SATs are available in a diverse range of fields including: Business, IT, Multimedia, Childcare, Fitness, Beauty, Hairdressing, Automotive, Engineering, Carpentry, Hospitality and Retail.
 Students participating in this program will spend one day per week for a minimum 12 month period ‘on the job’ and will undertake formal one-on-one training throughout that 12 month period.
-Successful completion of a SAT with at least a Certificate III level qualification will provide a Queensland Tertiary Entrance Rank which can be used to apply for further tertiary study.
+Successful completion of a SAT at a Certificate III level can be used in a the calculation of a students Australian Tertiary Admission Rank (ATAR) if ATAR eligible.

 Completion of VET Certificates provides students with vocational skills and knowledge, which will enable them to obtain part-time or full-time employment.
 Some courses can be used towards further study at TAFE or other private colleges.
 All courses earn points towards the QCE.